 Many of former PPE students have established careers in politics, public administration, international institutions.
 Some of them have even established their own businesses.
 The degree offers various opportunities for postgraduate studies in economics, politics, international relations, development studies, cultural studies, philosophy, public administration and business management

 The programme stresses that the three disciplines should strengthen each other and as a whole improve students' ability to deal with a range of practical and theoretical problems.
 The programme is good preparation for graduate work in the humanities and social sciences, but emphasis on practical training also focuses on the needs of society and industry.
 The degree offers a good preparation for the public sector (state, municipalities and other public institutions), international institutions and foreign affairs in the political sphere, in the media, in education and working in humanitarian aid.

 Gifted students, or students who have completed a part of a degree elsewhere, may finish the programme in two years.
 Students can only be admitted to the programme if they have finished the Icelandic matriculation examination (stúdentspróf) or have an equivalent educational background.

-PPE is offered as a distance-learning programme, as well as for students on-site.
-The distance learning programme is taught entirely in Icelandic.
-The on-site programme is taught in Icelandic the first year, but after that in English.
-The BA thesis, which each student has to complete in order to graduate, can be written in either English or Icelandic.
-Classes begin in September.
+PPE is offered as a distance-learning programme that is mainly taught in Icelandic – however, various courses are offered in English, so international, undergraduate students can take a part of their studies at Bifröst.
+The BA thesis, which each student must complete in order to graduate, can be written in either English or Icelandic.